Chatbot Message Persistence

 .

-import { openai } from '@ai-sdk/openai';import { saveChat } from '@tools/chat-store';import { convertToModelMessages, streamText, UIMessage } from 'ai';
+import { openai } from '@ai-sdk/openai';import { saveChat } from '@util/chat-store';import { convertToModelMessages, streamText, UIMessage } from 'ai';

 export async function POST(req: Request) { const { messages, chatId }: { messages: UIMessage[]; chatId: string } = await req.json();